SaorsaLabs/221BravoApp_v3/src/super_indexer_v3/README.md

 ```

 The index canister will then work through the history of the ledger in batches of 10,000 transactions and then continue to pull new transactions as available.

+You can check the canister logs to get an idea of the progress of the data-fetching with this argument `dfx canister call super_indexer_v3 –network ic get_all_logs`